sassoftware/vi-solution-extensions/docs/pages/1-getting-started.md

 ### Mobile Solution Extensions

-SAS provides schematics for multiple types of mobile solution extensions:
+SAS provides schematics for multiple types of mobile solution extension:

 - **MobileObjectControls** - A control that can be added to mobile object pages.
 - **MobileHomepageControls** - A control that can be added to mobile Home pages.